Skip to main content

 SELECT action_name, SUM(record_count) FROM target_data GROUP BY action_name;

--- Preview data from an action
+-- Preview the first record produced by an action

 Benefits